lambdable/ProductivityKit/ProductivityKit/UIView/README.md

 # UIView Styling
+ The extension for the `UIView` class.

+## Usage

 This extension allows you to add styling to UIView simply invoking a function.

-## Usage
+### Styling

 1. Shadow
     ```Swift